iqbalrony/wp-user-switch/readme.txt

  * No third party services used nor sent any data to the third party.
  * Compatible with any WordPress site, WooCommerce plugin, Easy Digital Downloads plugin.

- ## Looking For Your Feedback ðŸ˜Š
+ ## Looking For Your Feedback  😊

  I am looking for your suggestion and feedback on how I can help you in a better way.
 Feel free to [contact me](https://www.iqbalrony.com) if you need any help.
-And please don't forget to share your feelings through [â­ï¸â­ï¸â­ï¸â­ï¸â­ï¸ ratting](https://wordpress.org/support/plugin/wp-user-switch/reviews/#new-post) ðŸ˜ƒ
+And please don't forget to share your feelings through [⭐️⭐️⭐️⭐️⭐️ ratting](https://wordpress.org/support/plugin/wp-user-switch/reviews/#new-post)  😊

 == Frequently Asked Questions ==